Best 12v 5.9 Cummins Upgrades

 The air-fuel-control (AFC) mod: The first free mod is the air-fuel-control mod, also known as the AFC mod.
 This applies to those with the 1994+ P7100 injection pump, of which the AFC controls the low-boost fueling.
 By sliding the AFC assembly to the all the way forward position, you can increase the fuel pressure under low-boost, This seriously increases horsepower at lower-loads and speeds.

-Pre-Boost screw adjustment mod: Located on the AFC assembly, the pre-boost screw can be modified to increase fueling during low-rpm conditions and under boost.
+Pre-Boost screw adjustment: Located on the AFC assembly, the pre-boost screw can be modified to increase fueling during low-rpm conditions and under boost.
 Using a 8mm allen key, you simply back out the screw at small increments until you find the right balance.
 What this does is allow the P7100’s fuel rack to open further so it can squirt out more fuel.

 Mack rack plug mod: This another mod for those with the 1994+ P7100 injection pump, though it costs about $15.
 The Mack rack plug once again increases the amount the fuel rack can open by 3 mm.
 This allows it to push 70 cc worth more fuel into the plungers.
 Importantly, on manual transmission 6BTs from 1996–1998 this mod is not recommended as it can actually decrease fueling.